 Symptoms of Eczema

-While many will experience a lessening of symptoms and fewer flares as they age, some will continue to experience eczema symptoms throughout adulthood.
+While many will experience a lessening of symptoms and fewer flares as they age, some will continue to experience eczema symptoms throughout adulthood, such as atopic eczema rashes.
 Symptoms can range from mild to severe, and change from one outbreak to another.
 Common symptoms include:

 - The appearance of small, raised bumps which may ooze liquid and develop a crust